crownstone/bluenet/docs/INSTALL.md

 ### Different Devices

 To take the case of the different configurations a bit further, we can also assign the different configurations to different devices.
 E.g. if you are using 2 PCA10000 boards, each one has a different serial number.
 If you try to upload firmware to one of the devices, while having both plugged in, JLink will return with an error because it doesn't know to which device to upload the firmware.
-To solve this issue, follow the steps aboth to create two new configurations. (target `BLUE` and target `RED`)
+To solve this issue, follow the steps aboth to create two new configurations. (target `crownstone-blue` and target `crownstone-red`)

 After completing the steps above, open the file `$BLUENET_CONFIG_DIR/_targets.sh` and between the lines